 A headache that changes or is different

 Loss of feeling or tingling

 Impaired mental ability

 Tremors and seizures

-Back pain which radiates to the feet, toes, or other parts of the body
+Back pain that radiates to the feet, toes, or other parts of the body

 Muscle wasting and slurred speech

 The symptoms of a nervous system disorder may look like other medical conditions or problems.
 Always see your healthcare provider for a diagnosis.